Vic Henley

 Victor Darrell Henley (October 2, 1962 – April 6, 2020), was an American comedian.
-Henley appeared on HBO, CBS, NBC, Fox, BRAVO, CMT, XM radio MTV, A&E, The History Channel.
+Henley appeared on HBO, CBS, NBC, Fox, BRAVO, CMT, XM radio MTV, A&E, and The History Channel.
 He was a VH1 VJ and had his own Comedy Central half-hour special as well as performances on The Late Show and The Tonight Show.

 Early life

 Henley was born on October 2, 1962, in Oxford, Alabama, and was a graduate of Auburn University.
 He was set to become a stockbroker before he landed a spot in comedy.

 Career

 Henley was co-author of the national best-selling book Games Rednecks Play with fellow comedian Jeff Foxworthy.
 Henley was a close friend of Kathleen Madigan and Ron White.

 He was a regular contributor and guest on the "Opie and Anthony Show With Jim Norton” on XM radio.

 He had appeared on HBO, CBS, NBC, FOX, BRAVO, CMT, MTV, A&E, The History Channel.
 He was a VH-1 VJ and has his own Comedy Central half-hour special, as well as performances on The Late Show and The Tonight Show.